Hall Costuming Rules

 No costume is not a costume!

 Cover your bits.
-If you’re not sure if your costume accomplishes that, please email the Costume/Cosplay staff at firstname.lastname@example.org.
-Please make sure your costume is sturdily constructed—this should include proper undergarments.
+We ask that people have swim suit coverage with leotard bottom coverage.
+If you’re not sure if your costume accomplishes that, please email the Costume/Cosplay staff at email@example.com.
+Please make sure your costume is sturdily constructed—this should include proper undergarments.”

 Wear protective footwear at all times.
 This means some sort of hard sole—a unitard or stocking feet are not sufficient.
 We know a lot of characters like to run around barefoot, but since they are fictional, they don’t have to worry about tetanus.